technomancy/sokoban/README.md

 ## Hooks

-Sokoban uses the **pre-receive** hook to trigger a compilation of the codebase being pushed.
+Sokoban uses the **post-receive** hook to trigger a compilation of the codebase being pushed.
 Once it's compiled, it uploads the slug and performs a `POST` to Heroku's release API to finish the deploy.
-If that succeeds, the **post-receive** hook archives the repository itself to S3 for the next push.
+If that succeeds, it archives the repository itself to S3 for the next push.

 ## Milestones